hyprwm/hyprland-wiki/content/Plugins/Development/Advanced.md

 ## Accessing private members

 If you need access to a private member of a Hyprland class, you can surround includes with a macro which will change the visibility to public.
+Note that some Hyprland files include the STL which may end up breaking if you attempt this.
+If you encounter this issue, make sure to include the offending STL import before the section where you include the Hyprland file.

 ```cpp
 #define private public